cliffore/millms/README.md

 To process this experiment using the included ontologies:

-1: Use the bash script to run all the necessary steps in one go.
-Pass in the layer parameter into the script, e.g.

-    chmod +x run_all.sh
-    ./run_all.sh 1

-Alternatively, to run each step in turn, follow this:

 1: Clone this repository and create new folders, e.g. s

     gh repo clone https://github.com/cliffore/millms.git